USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 CMAQ can accept emissions inputs from a variety of emissions models and preprocessors.
 The most commonly used option is the Sparse Matrix Operator Kernel Emissions (SMOKE) modeling system, which is a collection of programs that separately process and merge emissions data for each emissions sector for input to air quality models.

 The emissions file sorts the emitted gas-phase and aerosol species by grid cell and time.
 The file type is GRDDED3, and the units are in moles per second (moles s<sup>‑1</sup>) for gas-phase species and grams per second (g s<sup>‑1</sup>) for aerosol species.
 The file data are looped as follows: by column, by row, by layer, by variable, and by input time step.
 CMAQ does not artificially distinguish between surface and elevated emissions sources; elevated sources are provided to CMAQ as vertically resolved emissions.
 For CCTM configurations that do not use in-line emissions calculations, all emissions estimates are contained within a single input emission file for each day.
 In v4.7, CMAQ now has the capability to process point-source, sea salt, and biogenic emissions in-line.
-The supplemental input files to use for calculating the in-line emissions are described i in the CMAQv4.7 release notes.
+The supplemental input files to use for calculating the in-line emissions are described in the CMAQv4.7 release notes.

 <a id="ocean_1"><a/>
 ### OCEAN_1: Sea salt mask

 Used by: CCTM

-The CMAQ aerosol model AERO5 can compute sea salt emissions from both open ocean grid cells and surf zone grid cells.
+The CMAQ aerosol models AERO5 and AERO6 can compute sea salt emissions from both open ocean grid cells and surf zone grid cells.
 The addition of the surf zone option simulates the elevated emissions rates of sea salt in coastal regions where wave action occurs.
 The OCEAN_1 file contains data on the fraction of each grid cell that is either open ocean (OPEN) or in the surf zone (SURF).
-When CCTM is compiled with AERO5, it will expect the OCEAN_1 file as input.
+When CCTM is compiled with AERO5 or AERO6, it will expect the OCEAN_1 file as input.

 <a id="gspro"><a/>
 ### GSPRO: Speciation profiles